ForNeVeR/xaml-math/README.md

 - .NET Core 3.1 or later
 - .NET 5.0 or later

-The Avalonia version supports .NET Standard 2.0 and .NET Standard 2.1.
+The Avalonia version supports:
+- .NET Standard 2.0 or later
+- .NET 6 or later

 Getting Started
 ---------------